jpfulton/blog/content/blog/2023-07-19-azure-personal-network-vpn-gateway/index.md

 openssl pkcs12 -in "${USERNAME}Cert.pem" -inkey "${USERNAME}Key.pem" -certfile caCert.pem -export -out "${USERNAME}.p12" -password "pass:${PASSWORD}"
 ```

+Run the script and then execute the following command to create a plain
+text version of the `p12` binary file.
+The contents of `profileinfo.txt` will
+contain sections that must be pasted into the client configuration file.

 ```bash
 openssl pkcs12 -in "Home.p12" -nodes -out "profileinfo.txt"
 ```

 ### Assemble the Client Configuration File

+With a plain text version of the certificate and private key generated, we
+can begin to assemble the client configuration file from the downloaded
+template.

+Two certificates and one private key will exist in the `profileinfo.txt` file.
+The certificate that is required by the `ovpn` configuration file is the child
+certificate.
+It can be identified by the line that begins with `subject=CN =` and
+the value you inserted into the script for the `USERNAME` variable.
+Copy the
+certificate section into the client configuration in place of the line containing
+`$CLIENTCERTIFICATE`.

+Next, find the private key that is included in `profileinfo.txt`.
+Copy it into the
+`ovpn` configuration file over the line containing `$PRIVATEKEY`.

+Save the file and transfer it to the client using a **secure** mechanism.